 Renault, the other big France manufacturer, notified a downsizing of its headcount of 7,500 employees until 2016.
 Renault is much better positioned by its alliance with the Japanese auto builder Nissan an its reasonable priced brand Dacia.
-Despite of shrinking markets and unutilized plants, Renault had to compel itself as part of a new far-reaching conciliation with the unions, to increase the production in France up to 710,000 cars until 2016.
-The current production amounts around 500,000 units, including 80,000 units which Renault builds for its partners Nissan and Daimler.
-In return, the unions agreed with longer working times, the freezing of salaries for a year and the dismantling of workplaces.
+Despite of shrinking markets million cars per year in 2012.